kj3moraes/Cryptography/README.md

  Furthermore, the documentation for each cipher provides a background knowledge and mathematical representation of the cipher's encryption and decryption algorithms. **This documentation is simply to  assist the reader in understanding the working of the code.**

+The following image below shows the flowchart of documentation for each and every encryption scheme listed.